-I’ve already discovered the best companion flowers, herbs, and fruits, but something that my readers have been asking for is companion vegetables.
+I’ve already discovered the best companions for flowers, herbs, and fruits, but something my readers have been asking for is vegetables.
 So, to provide a dependable guide for them, I did some more research.
-Here are the top companion vegetables.
+Here are the top vegetables and their companions.

 To help show the most common vegetables with their friends and foes, here’s a quick table I made (there are also more companions and foes listed in the following sections).